yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 layout: post
 title: "What Is Good Enough"
 author: "Xiaofeng"
+excerpt_separator: <!--more-->
 tags: [Random, Tech]
 ---

 > Good, is simply not good enough.

 You might hear people say this every now and then.
-But much less often, they would actually tell you what `good enough` is.
+But much less often, they would actually tell you what `good enough` is. <!--more-->

 This post was initially intended as a sequel to my previous [Life of Pi, and..
 Infinity](https://xiaofengyue.com/2021-03-14/life-of-pi) piece, but was also inspired later on by recent Azure outage news.